-The central portal has a theme based on the Book of Revelation.
-It represents Christ in his glory surrounded by his apostles.
+The central portal features the Book of Revelation.
+Its tympanum represents Christ in his glory and his apostles.

 In the upper lintel, angels descend from a cloud.
-The archivolts feature the signs of the zodiac and the labours of the months.
+The archivolts feature the zodiac signs and the months’ labours.

 Portal to the right